Rynaro/Rynaro.github.io/_posts/2019-12-12-setup-simple-sftp-server-in-minutes.markdown

 But recently, we get a specific trait from new partner, we need to expose an sftp server.
 In a quick search, `pyftpdlib` does not support sftp protocol.
 After this, I go to aws services, to see how much cost the use of **AWS Transfer**.
 It's easy to use service, but expensive for a small startup, and I don't think we need an entire service for this.
 In other situation, our monthly invoice will be affected by third-party factor, and one mistake made by our partner, could increase the invoice numbers.

-With these factors, I decided to build a simple sftp from scratch.
+Given the above factors, I decided to build a simple sftp from scratch.

 ## DIY Setup